It is fairly common for movies to become television series and vice versa in

 charge.
 This emphasis is present in every facet of the film, most notably in the

-the movie.
+movie.
 This laid the foundation that this film was not about a particular

 character as much as it was concerned with life and death in a city that keeps